 For Formatting Guidelines, LaTeX Styles and Word Template, see more information on https://www.ijcai.org/authors_kit

 Submitted papers must be formatted according to IJCAI guidelines and submitted electronically through the IJCAI-19 paper submission site.
 Full instructions including formatting guidelines and electronic templates are available on the IJCAI-19 website.
 Submissions must be in electronic form using the IJCAI-19 paper submission software linked above.
 At least one author of each accepted paper is required to attend the conference to present the work.
 Authors will be required to agree to this requirement at the time of submission.
 The paper title, author names, contact details, and a brief abstract must be submitted electronically by February 19, 2019 (11:59 UTC-12).
 All papers are due electronically on February 25, 2019 (11:59 UTC- 12).
 Submissions received after the deadline or that do not meet the length or formatting requirements will not be considered for review (see the paper length and format section below).
 No email or fax submissions will be accepted.
 Notification of receipt of an electronically submitted paper will be emailed to the designated contact author soon after receipt.
 The designated author will be notified by email about acceptance or rejection by May 9, 2019.
-Authors will also be able to respond to preliminary reviews during the dates April 13-18, 2019.
+Authors will also be able to respond to preliminary reviews from April 15, 0:00 UTC-12 to April 20 23:59 UTC-12.
 Guidelines for such responses, along with details of the reviewing process will be posted on the IJCAI-19 website.

 When submitting their abstract, authors will be required to choose content area keywords.
 General categories should only be used if specific categories do not apply or do not accurately reflect the main contributions.
 The full list of keywords will be available on the submission site.